vonhraban/docs-1/pages/toolkit.md

 tags: [micro, toolkit]
 sidebar: home_sidebar
 permalink: /toolkit.html
-summary: A blueprint for cloud-native software
+summary: A microservice toolkit
 ---

-Micro is a toolkit for cloud-native development.
-It helps you build future-proof application platforms and services.
+Micro is a toolkit for microservice development.

 # Overview

-Micro addresses the key requirements for building cloud-native systems.
-It takes the microservice architecture pattern and transforms it into a set of tools which act as the building blocks for scalable platforms.
+Micro addresses the key requirements for building scalable systems.
+It takes the microservice architecture pattern and transforms it into a set of tools which act as the building blocks of a platform.
 Micro deals with the complexity of distributed systems and provides simple abstractions already understood by developers.

 Technology is constantly evolving.
 The infrastructure stack is always changing.
 Micro is a pluggable toolkit which addresses these issues.